sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 In these two test cases, the condition under test should have a different value, the outcome should be different, and the other conditions should have the same value in both test cases.
 This way the condition that is under test individually influences the outcome, as the other conditions stay the same and therefore do not influence the outcome.

-By choosing the test cases efficiently MC/DC needs less tests than all variants, while still exercising the important parts of the system.
+By choosing the test cases efficiently, MC/DC needs less tests than all variants, while still exercising the important parts of the system.
-Less tests of course means less time taken to write the tests and a faster execution of the test suite.
+Less tests means less time taken to write the tests and a faster execution of the test suite.

-To derive the tests we expand and rearrange the decision table of the previous example:
+To derive the tests we expand and rearrange the decision table of the *Phone Subscription* example:

 <table>
   <tr><th></th><th></th><th>v1</th><th>v2</th><th>v3</th><th>v4</th><th>v5</th><th>v6</th><th>v7</th><th>v8</th></tr>